MasanoriEDE/MasanoriEDE.github.io/index.md

 I fear the trend that people spend more and more time on the internet world.
 One reason I love studios is because it hosts real community, and I feel that internet space can't substitute the real one.
-Yet, I decided to extend my world to this virtual world (by making this website) in hope to enrich the material world.
+However, I decided to extend my world to this virtual world (by making this website) in hope to enrich the material world.

 You can navigate through the menu on the left.